jpjacobpadilla/Google-Docs-To-Clean-HTML/README.md

 ### **alter_image_attribute(self, path_template: str = '{}') -> None:**

 If you have images in your Google document, when you download the HTML, they will be stored in a directory called `images` and the `src` of the html `img` elements will be `images/image[number].jpg.
-This is not always what, hence this method.
+This is not always what you want, hence this method.

 Pass in a template and let this method update all of the `img` tag sources.

 The template is a Python string.
-The original source is stored in a variable, taht you can use int he template, called `original`.
+The original source is stored in a variable, that you can use in the template, called `original`.

 Example: `articles/{original}` will output `articles/images/image[number].jpg

 ### **add_element_above_tag_type(self, /, type: str, add: str) -> None:**

 Add an element above another.
 This method will add an lxml.html.HtmlElement one slot above another element in the self.elements list.
-I use this to add a `br` tag above my `img` tags because I never added margin-top to my iamges on my website :)
+I use this to add a `br` tag above my `img` tags because I never added margin-top to the images on my website :)

 ### **pretty_save(self, file_path: str = '.') -> None:**